jfjhh/qotd/README.md

 ## Todo

-- Figure out ruby executable that ships with gem.
 - Be sure it is installed on `sudo gem instal qotd`.
 - Be sure it can run with `ruby qotd` in `~/.bashrc`.